FAQ | BlazorPlate - A Multi-Tenant SaaS Starting Point Template

 This ensures cost-efficient infrastructure while maintaining role-based access and data isolation.

-The Hybrid Multitenancy Model allows each Tenant to select their preferred data isolation strategy during onboarding—either a shared database or a separate database—while the Host manages both options seamlessly.
+The Hybrid Multitenancy Model allows each Tenant to select their preferred data isolation strategy during onboarding — either a shared database or a separate database — while the Host manages both options seamlessly.

-BinaryPlate achieves hybrid multi-tenancy by deploying two TDP instances with different data isolation strategies and using TOP to let Tenants select their preferred strategy during onboarding, directing them automatically to the appropriate TDP instance.
+BlazorPlate achieves hybrid multi-tenancy by deploying two TDP instances with different data isolation strategies and using TOP to let Tenants select their preferred strategy during onboarding, directing them automatically to the appropriate TDP instance.

 Purchasing Questions